KBRG: KBRG history

+KBRG began as an English-language station, debuting in 1964 on 105.3 (now KITS) carrying a stereo classics format under the name "K-Bridge."

-KBRG was the Bay Area's first Spanish-language FM station, debuting in 1964 at 105.3 FM (now KITS).
+KBRG was the Bay Area's first Spanish-language FM station as Stereo En Español and later Caballero Spanish Radio.
 In December 1983, it moved to 104.9 (now KXSC) before being part of the ARS/EXCL swap on December 31, 1997.

-From 1968 through 1971, KBRG broadcast Oakland Athletics games, with Víctor Manuel Torres at the mike.
+From 1968 through 1971, KBRG broadcast Oakland A's games, with Víctor Manuel Torres at the mike.

 In 1989, EXCL Communications purchased KBRG (previously on 104.9) from Radio America, Inc. EXCL brought the Radio Romántica Spanish AC format to 100.3 after moving from 104.9.
-During the 1990s, EXCL adapted the Radio Romántica format to several western Hispanic radio markets.
+During the 1990s, EXCL adapted the Radio Romántica format to several western Hispanic and Latino radio markets.
 After EXCL was acquired by Entravision in 2000, Entravision began to phase out the format.
-KBRG was the last station using the Radio Romántica format after Univision purchased KBRG from Entravision on January 1, 2006 and switched it to Spanish Adult Hits under the name Recuerdo 100.3.
+KBRG was the last station using the Radio Romántica format after Univision Radio Network purchased KBRG from Entravision on January 1, 2006 and switched it to Spanish Adult Hits under the name Recuerdo 100.3.

 On February 6, 2018, Univision dropped the "Más Variedad" Spanish Adult Hits format and switched it to Spanish AC as Amor 100.3.
-Although the music and radio shows are syndicated and heard from KOMR in Phoenix and KRDA in Fresno simultaneously, which also carries the Amor format.
-The “Amor” stations are similar to KLVE in Los Angeles which is one of the most listened Spanish language radio stations in the United States.
+Although the music and radio shows are syndicated and heard from KOMR in Phoenix, Arizona and KLQV in San Diego, California simultaneously, which also carries the Amor format.
+The “Amor” stations are similar to KLVE in Los Angeles, California which is one of the most listened Spanish language radio stations in the United States.

-In March 2019, Univision placed all their stations into their new Uforia Audio Network, The station joined Uforia on March 15.
+In March 2019, Univision placed all their stations into their new Uforia Audio Network.
+The station joined Uforia on March 15.

-HD radio

-KBRG Broadcasts in HD and has the following stations: